AHPRA Registration: MED0001407863

 Frequently Asked Questions

-The DOVE Surgical Technique is Dr Georgina Konrat's approach to labiaplasty.
+The DOVE Surgery Technique is Dr Georgina Konrat's approach to labiaplasty.
 It is planned around tissue preservation, anatomical assessment, and careful removal of only the tissue discussed during consultation.

-Is the DOVE Surgical Technique the same as a trim or wedge procedure?
+Is the DOVE Surgery Technique the same as a trim or wedge procedure?

 No. Trim and wedge describe broad labiaplasty patterns.
-The DOVE Surgical Technique is Dr Konrat's own operative approach and may use different planning principles depending on the patient's anatomy.
+The DOVE Surgery Technique is Dr Konrat's own operative approach and may use different planning principles depending on the patient's anatomy.

-Does the DOVE Surgical Technique guarantee a particular result?
+Does the DOVE Surgery Technique guarantee a particular result?

 No. All surgery carries risks and healing varies between individuals.
 The technique describes the operative method, not a guaranteed outcome.